quintel/documentation/docs/contrib/authoring-slider-texts.md

    *Example*:
    Please note that ….

-   * Go to [Capture of CO2] to install CO capture or the production of pure hydrogen production.
+   * Go to [Capture of CO2](https://energytransitionmodel.com/scenario/emissions/ccus/capture-of-co2-in-energy-sector) to install CO<sub>2</sub> capture or the production of pure hydrogen production.
-   * Go to [Costs & Efficiencies] for changing costs and efficiency.
+   * Go to [Costs & Efficiencies](https://energytransitionmodel.com/scenario/costs/costs_hydrogen/hydrogen-production) for changing costs and efficiency.

-   Check out the [Documentation] for more information.
+   Check out the [documentation](../main/hydrogen.md) for more information.

 ## References style